cpucortexm/kernel_internals/README3.md

     ![uboot_load_kernel](images/u-boot.png)

+4. If the kernel is compressed, it will be uncompressed using the uncompression algorithm (both compressed and uncompressed kernel can coexist while decompressing).
+Slowly as it decompresses, the compressed kernel will cease to exist.
-4. Kernel does architecture specific low level kernel initialisation code like enabling MMU, setting up page tables, caches and finally calls non architecture code using start_kernel()
+5. Kernel does architecture specific low level kernel initialisation code like enabling MMU, setting up page tables, caches and finally calls non architecture code using start_kernel()

-5. start_kernel() is at init/main.c, and it then initialises the following:
+6. start_kernel() is at init/main.c, and it then initialises the following:
 * initialise kernel core (memory, scheduler, interrupts)
 * init built in drivers
 * mount root file system based on the kernel args passed by u-boot